 I use the term "Off Site Camping" rather than "Wild Camping" deliberately.
 In Scotland (the only area of the UK where there are statutory rights to wild camp) there is a definition of Wild Camping enshrined in the Scottish Outdoor Access Code (set up as a requirement of the Land Reform (Scotland) Act 2003).
 The Scottish Outdoor Access Code gives the following advice regarding wild camping: “Wild camping is defined as lightweight, done in small numbers and only for two to three nights in one place.
 You can camp in this way wherever access rights apply but help to avoid causing problems for local people and land managers by not camping in enclosed fields of crops or farm animals and keeping well away from buildings roads or historic structures.
 Take care to avoid disturbing deer stalking or grouse shooting.
 If you wish to camp close to a house or building, seek the owner’s permission.
 Leave no trace by: Taking away all your litter; Removing all traces of your tent pitch and of any open fire (follow the guidance for lighting fires); Not causing any pollution.”
 Thus, camping in a motorhome is not wild camping.
 Other areas of the UK do not have such a definition in law but using the term Off Site Camping provides for consistency.

-There is useful guidance for off site camping published on the CaMPA Website and on the Motorhome Fun Website.
+There is useful guidance for off site camping published on the CaMPA Website.

 Within the whole of the UK, all land is owned by some body, be that a natural person, a private company or a public body.